 resorts on the Belgian coast.

-And then there's the web station that has recently manifested itself under
+And then there was the online web station that has more recently manifested itself under

-Eric Hofman from Antwerp, who has approached a few former DJs of both land based pirate 'Maeva' and the old Flemish 'Mi Amigo', to join
+Eric Hofman from Lint/Antwerp, who had approached a few former DJs of both land based pirate 'Maeva' and the old Flemish offshore station 'Mi Amigo', to join

-him in an adventure that looks more like a spin-off of what we created 8 years ago, than the original 70s offshore station of the same name.
+him in an adventure that turned out to be more like a spin-off of what we created 8 years ago, than like the original 70s offshore station of the same name.

-However, they reminisce a lot (in Dutch) and even play many of the old commercials and cassette tapes of the original programs from the 70s.
+Those 6 original Amigo DJs reminisced a lot (in Dutch) and even played many of the old commercials and cassette tapes of the original programs from the 70s.

 RADIO MI AMIGO INTERNATIONAL - 8 YEARS ON SHORTWAVE AND ONLINE